-Diversity and Distribution Lists are available in the Lower Columbia College Academic Catalog and at lowercolumbia.edu/catalog.
+Diversity and Distribution Lists ( lowercolumbia.edu/publications/catalog/distribution-lists ) are available in the Lower Columbia College Catalog located at lowercolumbia.edu/catalog..

 Total transferable credits required to earn this degree: 90 with a cumulative grade point average (GPA) of at least 2.0.
 A course cannot be credited toward more than one distribution or skill area.